Mothering many. What does that look like?

 The idea that less is more is alive and thriving at the Casa De Moore.
 While we can’t apply it to our grocery list, we can and do put it into practice in other areas of life.
 We don’t hold onto a lot of junk and are careful about items that come into our home.
 With 9 people bringing stuff in it can quickly get overboard.
 We are thoughtful about events and activities because by now we know that the predictability of being together is something that every single one of us benefits from.
 We don’t have it all figured out, but we are closer than we were 14 years ago.

-Most days I feel like I’m still winging it, but at least I know the direction I’m flying this hot mess of a household.
+Most days I feel like I’m still winging it while mothering many, but at least I know the direction I’m flying this hot mess of a household.
 Rather than feeling overwhelmed when other people ‘should’ all over me, I feel a sense of gratitude.
 I know which snippets of advice to file and which get tossed.
 It’s humble confidence.
 And I say humble because until the first one has successfully launched (and doesn’t boomerang) all I’ve got are hopes and theories.